2 |

 Optional Tools & Mateirals: Students may want to purchase a stained glass kit for class use and home.
 IF you want to continue on with this here are a few of our favorites.#6980A Ez-Pro Stained Glass Start-Up Kit OR #6992 Premium Start-Up Kit OR #69100 Deluxe Stained Glass Took Kit #2404

-NOTE: You are encouraged to purchase glass before the day of class if possible.
-There will be some time in class to select glass if you are unable to come to Delphi before the class.
+NOTE: You are encouraged to select your glass before the day of class if possible.
+There will be limited time in class to select glass if you are unable to come to Delphi before the class.
 We have free patterns for the class.
 Please ask for one for your glass selection.

 Cancellation Policy: Life happens, we totally understand.
 If you are unable to join class, please contact us at 517-394-4685, or leave us an email at [email protected], prior to class starting for a refund or to be added to a future class.